 Michigan lawyer discusses options if the employer refuses to file workers’ comp claim.

 Michigan adopted its first workman’s comp law in 1912.
 It protects employees hurt on-the-job and is considered a safety net.
 It was designed as a compromise between labor and business.
 Employees hurt on-the-job are guaranteed medical treatment and lost wages regardless of their fault.
 In exchange, companies are protected from civil lawsuits for their negligence.
-But what happens when an employer refuses to file workers’ comp claim?
+But what happens when an employer refuses to file workers’ comp claim in Michigan?
 Keep reading to find out about legal rights.

 All private companies who have at least 1 employee working 35 hours or more per week are generally required to purchase workman’s comp insurance.
 Companies who fail to purchase this insurance are still responsible for payment.
 Officers and directors of the company can be held personally liable for payment.
 They can also face stiff civil and criminal penalties.